Querent-ai/querent-docs/querent/docs/enterprise/configuration/node_config.md

 ### Configuring CORS (Cross-origin resource sharing)

-CORS (Cross-origin resource sharing) describes which address or origins can access the REST API from the browser.
-By default, sharing resources cross-origin is not allowed.
+CORS describes which addresses or origins can access the REST API from the browser.
+By default, cross-origin resource sharing is not allowed.

-A wildcard, single origin, or multiple origins can be specified as part of the `cors_allow_origins` parameter:
+You can specify a wildcard (`*`), a single origin, or multiple origins as part of the `cors_allow_origins` parameter.

-Example of a REST configuration:
+**Example REST Configuration:**

 ```yaml
 rest: